CJohnston079/odin-hashmap/README.md

 ### Project aims

-The project brief can be found here: [Project: Linked Lists | The Odin Project](https://www.theodinproject.com/lessons/javascript-hashmap).
+The project brief can be found here: [Project: HashMap | The Odin Project](https://www.theodinproject.com/lessons/javascript-hashmap).
 Below is a brief summary of the project aims:

 1. Implement a `Node` class/factory to manage individual data points.
 2. Implement a `Bucket` class/factory, a linked list style data structure to manage a sequence of nodes storing key-value pairs. `Bucket` should include utility methods that can be used to interact with the nodes in the bucket.